mcquadesean/corporate-nepotism-project/README.md

-# Corporate Nepotism Project: Sean McQuade Undergraduate Thesis
+# Detecting Corporate Nepotism: Sean McQuade Undergraduate Thesis
 This repository contains replication materials for my undergraduate thesis titled, "When Dad is the CEO: How familial ties in the executive suite affect displays of organizational empathy."
 The manuscript of the paper is available in PDF form on the main page of the repository.

 ## Repository Layout